 I said this was a “one page” website, but in reality it’s a landing page and the core Paid Memberships Pro account management pages.
 These additional pages do not need any modifications – they contain shortcodes that display the necessary account and billing/invoice management components of PMPro.

-Edit your Membership Checkout page to add content, images, video, and more above or below the [pmpro_checkout] shortcode (just don’t remove it!).
+Edit your Membership Checkout page to add content, images, video, and more above or below the Membership Checkout page block or shortcode (just don’t remove it!).
 You can rename the page to anything you want – it doesn’t have to be named “Membership Checkout”.

 Screenshots of a Few Popular Landing Page Themes